TypeStrong/fork-ts-checker-webpack-plugin/README.md

 6. Open `types.json` in an editor
 7. When you see a type ID in the tracing output, go-to-line {id} to find data about that type

+## Enabling incremental mode

+You must both set "incremental": true in your `tsconfig.json` (under `compilerOptions`) and also specify mode: 'write-references' in `ForkTsCheckerWebpackPlugin` settings.

 ## Related projects